 Breaking News Reporter

-Gannett Co., Inc. (NYSE: GCI) is a proud equal opportunity employer.
+Gannett Co., Inc. is a proud equal opportunity employer.
 We are a drug free, EEO employer committed to a diverse workforce.
 We will consider all qualified candidates regardless of race, color, national origin, sex, age, marital status, personal appearance, sexual orientation, gender identity, family responsibilities, disability, education, political affiliation or veteran status.

 Meet Some of USA TODAY NETWORK's Employees

 Steven serves as a point person of contact with businesses in local markets.
 He works with partner organizations to determine how USA TODAY can help them be successful.

 Back to top